eclipse-lyo/lyo.testsuite/README.md

 1. Failures will have an exception indicating the root cause of the failure.

+### OSLC Assessment Report (optional)

+See [doc/HowToRunOSLCProviderTestsAndGenerateAssessmentReport.pdf](doc/HowToRunOSLCProviderTestsAndGenerateAssessmentReport.pdf), section 6 for the details.

 ## Additional information

 ### Areas for Improvement